Benzodiazepines prescribed depressants

-Benzodiazepines prescribed depressants are the central nervous system most prescribed depressants.
+Benzodiazepines prescribed depressants are the central nervous systems most prescribed depressants.
 They are among the most commonly prescribed in the U.S. today.
 There are over 15 types of benzodiazepine medications on the market, available to treat a wide range of physical and psychological maladies.

-Benzodiazepines are anxiolytic (anti-anxiety), antispasmodic (muscle relaxant), anticonvulsant (prevents epileptic seizures) and sedative-hypnotic (sleep-inducing).
+Benzodiazepines are anxiolytic (anti-anxiety), antispasmodic (muscle relaxant), anticonvulsant (prevents epileptic seizures), and sedative-hypnotic (sleep-inducing).

-The most popularly prescribed benzodiazepines include Valium© (diazepam), Xanax© (alprazolam), Ativan© (lorazepam) and Librium© (chlordiazepoxide).
+The most popularly prescribed benzodiazepines include Valium© (diazepam), Xanax© (alprazolam), Ativan© (lorazepam), and Librium© (chlordiazepoxide).
 Though not legally prescribed, the benzodiazepine Rohypnol© (flunitrazepam) is well known for its notorious reputation as a date-rape drug.

 The human brain has a key neurotransmitter called gamma-aminobutyric acid (GABA).
 This GABA inhibits motor neurons, so if there is a GABA present, neuronal activity slows down or stops altogether.
 Benzodiazepines enhance GABA activity, effectively slowing nerve impulses throughout the body.

 While dosage and absorption time varies among the different types of benzodiazepines, they all trigger the same physical effects.
 There are short-acting and long-acting benzodiazepines.
 A physician will choose either of the types (short-acting or long-acting) depending on what condition it is being prescribed for.

 Screening Cutoff and Detection Time of Benzodiazepines prescribed depressants